 The third direction is “Prevention of bad habits”.

-A bad habit is a way of behavior fixed in a person, in relation to the person himself.
-The quality of life depends not only on the observance of the rules of a healthy lifestyle, but also on the habits that a person has at a particular age.
-The referral has a preventive effect on a number of bad habits such as smoking, alcohol and drug use.
+A bad habit is a way of behavior fixed in a person in relation to the person himself.
+The quality of life depends not only on compliance with the rules of a healthy lifestyle, but also on the habits that a person developed at a given age.
+The referral has a preventive effect on a number of bad habits, such as smoking, alcohol and drug use.

 1.4

-The game is a natural companion of a child's life and therefore meets the laws laid down by nature itself in the developing child's body - its irrepressible need for cheerful movements.
-The advantage of mobile and developing games over strictly metered exercises is that the game is always associated with initiative, fantasy, creativity, flows emotionally, and stimulates motor activity.
+Play is a natural companion of a child’s life and therefore meets the laws laid down by nature itself in developing organism a child - his insatiable need for cheerful movements.
+The advantage of active and educational games over strictly dosed exercises is that the game is always associated with initiative, imagination, creativity, is emotional, and stimulates motor activity.

 12th grade 2-3 times a week;